 NCS students have laboratory science every day taught by a dedicated science teacher.
 Our science program was designed on site, is inquiry-based and teaches students to build on their own natural curiosity.
 Students participate in over 150 hands-on experiments each year.

 Physical Education and Health

-NCS has a certified physical education teacher who provides classes for all students.
+NCS has two certified physical education teachers who provide classes for all students.
 In addition to physical education, students have recess each day and time built into their schedule for stretching and movement.
-Our physical education teacher also coaches our third grade soccer team.
 Healthy meals and snacks are provided by Revolution Foods.

-NCS’s Northwest kindergarten campus has a room dedicated exclusively to block play.
-Our scholars build skyscrapers, trains, or anything that sparks their interest.
+Our kindergarten scholars have a room dedicated exclusively to block play.
+Scholars build skyscrapers, trains, or anything that sparks their interest.
 They have equally as much fun explaining their creations to their classmates.

 LIGHT Squad is a safe space for all NCSH scholars in grades 4-8 to connect in a non-academic setting during the school day.
 LIGHT Squad meets for an entire class period, each day with a focus on the following:

 - Social & Emotional Support

 LIGHT Squad at NCS is a laboratory for exploring, observing, and investigating the LIGHT values (Learning, Integrity, Good citizenship, Hard work, and Teamwork) that are integral to the NCS community.
 LIGHT Squad creates a safe environment in which scholars are able to engage in personal exploration, restorative dialogues, positive relationship development, and conflict resolution.
 Through exploring and practicing these values in a welcoming and receptive space, scholars will develop a sense of fellowship with not only peers in their Light Squad, but also in the larger NCS community.